Research

 Model studies of surface alloys and oxides in electrocatalysis

-We work with international collaborators to synthesis well defined surface oxides relevant for water splitting via molecular beam epitaxy and other techniques and then characterize their atomic strucutre in situ at the synchrotron using high-energy surface X-ray diffraction.
+We work with international collaborators to synthesis well defined surface oxides relevant for water splitting via molecular beam epitaxy and other techniques and then characterize their atomic structure in situ at the synchrotron using high-energy surface X-ray diffraction.

-We are working on using templates for electrodeposition to build new catalyst structures that would be otherwise impossible, these catalysts can be important for CO2 reduction, electrolysis or many other reactions.
+Hierarchical Nanostructures We are working on using templates for electrodeposition to build new catalyst structures that would be otherwise impossible, these catalysts can be important for CO2 reduction, electrolysis or many other reactions.